wp-plugins/profit-button/readme.txt

 = 1.9 =
 Added possibility to show button only on specified menu pages (or at all pages).

+= 1.9.1 =
+Fixed issue - button isn't showing on site which hasn't menu

 == Arbitrary section 1 ==